 7. Avoid fancy content management systems

 For the first marketing website, I recommend coding it in straight and simple HTML and CSS.
-No content management systems, no funky programming languages.
+No content management systems (CMS) or proprietary programming languages.
 As long as it is mobile responsive (i.e. resizes to fit on desktop and mobile screens), that’s all you need.
-Typically the Demand Gen or Product Marketing Manager (or in some cases team lead) is overseeing the website, and all of those roles should have a basic understanding of HTML and CSS so they can modify the site.
+Typically the Demand Generation or Product Marketing Manager (or in some cases team lead) is overseeing the website.
+All of those roles should have a basic understanding of HTML and CSS so they can modify the site.
 Initially, you’ll need to leverage either the company’s internal engineering team or a contract front-end developer to code the site.
 Note that the blog will be powered through a CMS, likely built into your marketing automation system.

 8. Ensure it’s easy to modify

 Expect that you’ll need to re-do the website several times, often even in the first few months.
-The more the site is built in a modular way (i.e. sections are easy to swap in and out), the better you will be set up to scale as the business needs change.
+The more the site is built in a modular way (i.e. sections which are easy to swap in and out), the better you will be set up to scale as the business changes.
 Your messaging will evolve, you’ll want to highlight new products and retire ineffective ones, so the ability for the marketing team (not a contractor!) to edit the website is critical.
-While some might say this contradicts #7 above, the marketing team should have folks that are HTML/CSS literate and not rely on a WYSIWYG editor.
+While some might say this contradicts #7 above, the marketing team should have members that are HTML/CSS literate and not rely on a what-you-see-is-what-you-get (WYSIWYG) editor.